josefchen/short-link/readme.md

 # Short Link

-This is a link shortening application based on a meteor framework course.
+This is a link shortening application built on Meteor and react.

 ## Author:
 Josef Chen